top of page

 Talk about what is going on.

 I am fortunate enough to have a great support system.
-From the moment we found out we would be delivering early the were no shortage of phone calls, texts, and emails.
+From the moment we found out we would be delivering early, there was no shortage of phone calls, texts, and emails.
 My wife and I had plenty of opportunities to speak about what was happening and constantly leaned on each other for support.
-We talked things through on a daily basis and helped each other to process what we were experiencing.
+We discussed things daily and helped each other process what we were experiencing.
 We also had our families to talk to.
-In addition we had several phones calls with our pastors to encourage us to keep going.
-The strength gained from talking through our emotions helped us to get through our NICU stay.
+Additionally, we had several phone calls with our pastors to encourage us to persevere.
+The strength gained from talking through our emotions helped us navigate our NICU stay.

 I like to think that we as a society have evolved past the thinking that “real men don’t cry.”
-Unfortunately I am on the internet enough to know that it is not exactly true.
+Unfortunately, I am on the internet enough to know that it is not exactly true.
 Let me be clear — especially to the men.
 It is okay to cry.
 In fact, it is healthy.
-One day life was great.
-We were two months away from our little guy joining us and everyone seemed healthy.
-The next day the health of my wife and baby were in jeopardy.
+One day, life was great.
+We were two months away from our little guy joining us, and everyone seemed healthy.
+The next day, the health of my wife and baby was in jeopardy.
 That is a lot to process.
-There are a number of emotions you experience in this situation — fear, grief, guilt, anger, happiness, peace, excitement, confusion.
-I found that one of the best outlets to process these myriad emotions was to just let the tears flow.
+There are several emotions you experience in this situation — fear, grief, guilt, anger, happiness, peace, excitement, and confusion.
+I found that one of the best outlets to process these myriad emotions was to let the tears flow.
 I have no shame in admitting that I cried every day during our four weeks in the hospital.
 It was cathartic.

 Allow others to help.

 If you spend twenty-four hours a day in the NICU with your baby, you will not survive.
-If you family is available to help, let them sit with the baby while you step away.
-Get fresh air, go sit down and eat a nice meal, have date night with your spouse.
+If your family is available to help, let them sit with the baby while you step away.
+Get some fresh air, sit down, and enjoy a nice meal.
+Have a date night with your spouse.
 SLEEP.
-You need to take this time for yourself.
+Take this time for yourself.
 It is not easy.
 You will worry about your baby the entire time.
 But you need to get out.
-Even if you do not have family available to sit with the baby, there are nurses.
+Even if you don't have family available to sit with the baby, there are nurses.
 Let the nurses do their job.
 Your baby is in good hands.
-Because we were so far from home, we were able to stay at the Ronald McDonald house.
+Because we were so far from home, we were able to stay at the Ronald McDonald House.
 We took full advantage of this.
 We left every night to get at least a little bit of rest.
-We would of course worry.
-A couple of time we would go back in the middle of the night.
+We would, of course, worry.
+A couple of times, we would go back in the middle of the night.
 But we did try our best to prioritize rest.
 Rest is essential.
 The NICU journey is long.

 Finally going home after a long month in the NICU